zgmrvn/surface-painter-mod/readme.md

 # How to use

-In the editor, place a unit and run the mission.
+In editor, place a unit and run the mission.
 In the action menu you should see an action named "Surface Painter".

 basically :
 - `WASD` to translate the camera
 - `right click` to turn the camera
 - `Shit + WASD` camera speed x10
-- `Shit + Alt + WASD` camera speed x100
 - `Alt + click` to use the alternative function of the current tool (eg. erasing with brush tool)
 - `mouse wheel` to set the size of the cursor
 - `Shift + mouse wheel` to set the size of the cursor x10